Magic-Push/MagicPush/README.md

 # MagicPush - the open-source OneSignal alternative
 Welcome to the MagicPush repository!
 MagicPush is a simple tool to automate, schedule and track push notifications.

+## Cloud hosted
+Visit our website to use the cloud hosted version of MagicPush, start for free today!
+[Click here](https://magicpush.io)

 ## Features
 - [x] Send push notifications on web, Android and iOS
 - [x] Schedule push notifications